emblsaxs/gnnom/README.md

 will print the help menu and exit.

 # How to train a new NN
-To train a NN you need the training, validation and test set.
-The simulated concentrations used for training are hard-coded into the _makemodel_scalar.py_ script as the "folders" variable.
+To train a NN you need the training, validation and test sets.
 To run the script you can use e.g. the following command

 ```bash
 python makemodel_scalar.py /path/to/data /path/to/crysol/logfiles 500 mw
 ```
 Here **/path/to/data** implies the structure similar to [this one](https://oc.embl.de/index.php/s/fdisAFWzws0nkW9).
+The root directory should contain the subfolders with different simulated concentrations used for training and the list of these folders is hard-coded into the _makemodel_scalar.py_ script as the "folders" variable.
+If you are using your own training set, please change this variable in the code.
-Then goes **/path/to/crysol/logfiles** - the path to the CRYSOL log files; **500** - number of epochs; and **mw** is the desired parameter.
+Then goes **/path/to/crysol/logfiles** - the path to the CRYSOL log files; **500** is the number of epochs for training; and **mw** is the desired parameter.
-It is also possible to re-use old weights if you want to train your model up (*.h5 file), or to use a pickle file to quickly re-read the input data.
+It is also possible to re-use old weights if you want to train your model up using previously generated *.h5 file.
+You can also use a pickle file to quickly re-read the input data.
 The command
 ```bash
 python makemodel_scalar.py -h